First of all: Never drink & drive

-The law says that if your blood alcohol content is above .08, then it is legally presumed that you are impaired and a danger to yourself or others.
-If you are sure that you will test higher than .08, you should refuse to take the blood alcohol test.
-You will be charged with refusal to take the test, but that is better than giving them evidence to convict you of DWI.
+The law states that if your blood alcohol content is above .08, then you’re legally presumed to be impaired and a danger to yourself and others.
+If you know you’ll test higher than .08, then you should refuse to take the test.
+Yes, you’ll be charged with refusal to take the test, but it’s better than giving them evidence to convict you of DWI.

-You’ll likely be released on your own recognizance (especially, if it’s your first arrest).
-There are lots of procedures and processes that must be followed by law enforcement to result in a conviction.
-Let us review your file to ensure they did everything right (often they don’t!).
-Call immediately for us to Roar to your Rescue!
+There are a lot of procedures and processes that law enforcement must follow to result in a conviction.
+Let us review your file to ensure everything was done correctly.